rosienh/Predict-Used-Car-Prices/README.md

 ## Deliverable & Impact
-The project delivers a trained pricing prediction model supported by clear pricing insights and usage guidance, enabling more consistent pricing decisions and better risk awareness across sales and acquisition teams.
+The project delivers a trained pricing prediction model, supported by clear pricing insights and usage guidance, enabling more consistent pricing decisions and improved risk awareness across sales teams.

 ---